VerzatileDev/322COM_TeachingMaterials/Session 3/README.md

 SDL officially supports Windows, Mac OS X, Linux, iOS, and Android.

 An example of screen display is provide in _"SDLPixel.cpp"_.
+The example code only display a white screen.
+You need to add ray casting/tracing codes.

 The function PutPixel32_nolock ouput color into computer screen.
 You need to create a Uint32 color object using convertColour() function.

+If you use empty project as startup option in Visual Studio, you must choose the Console option.
+It is Project Property->Linker->System->SubSystem.
+SubSystem should set to Console (/SUBSYSTEM:CONSOLE)

 ## Redesign data class